1948 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 15, 1948.
 However, tropical cyclogenesis began on April 15, about two months before the official start of the season.
-There was a total of ten tropical storms, six of which strengthened into hurricanes.
+There was a total of fifteen tropical depressions, ten of which intensified into tropical storms, while six of those became hurricanes.
 Further, four of the six hurricanes deepened into major hurricanes, which are Category 3 or higher on Saffir–Simpson hurricane wind scale.
 Of the nine tropical disturbances detected operationally, five struck the United States with winds of 39 mph or greater, while the other tropical systems affected islands, remained over the open ocean, or affected the country with winds below tropical storm intensity.
 Three hurricanes made landfall in the United States, while the three other storms with winds of at least 74 mph largely remained at sea.
 Collectively, the storms of this season left around $28.8 million in damage and 112 fatalities.

 The strongest storms of the season attained Category 4 intensity; two of the major hurricanes formed in the western Caribbean Sea and affected the United States in late September and October.
 A minimal hurricane struck southern Louisiana on September 4, causing tides of 5 ft and winds of 78 mph in New Orleans.
 A minimal tropical storm made landfall near Destin in July.
 An intense hurricane attained Category 4 strength and produced extensive damage and 100 mph wind gusts on Bermuda in mid-September.
 A Category 4 hurricane struck the Florida Keys and the Everglades in September, resulting in $12 million of damages in the state.
 After the passage of one week, another hurricane affected the region as a Category 2 storm, after crossing Cuba with winds of 125 mph.
 Only three direct fatalities occurred in the United States, largely because of improved evacuations and adherence to warnings and advisories.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 95.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph, which is tropical storm strength.